 Transform Shadows: A Personal Journey

-Driven by her background in transformational learning and systems leadership, Tania designed Transform Shadows as an educational system to help make that process more visible, livable, and learnable—for herself and for others.
+Drawing on her background in transformational learning and systems leadership, Tania created Transform Shadows as an educational system designed to make change more visible, livable, and learnable—for herself and for others navigating similar challenges.

 “I was not broken, and I am not fixed.”